 The Compensation Committee assists the Board in fulfilling its oversight responsibilities respecting the compensation of the named executive officers and the other related policies of the Company, through which the Company endeavors to attract, motivate and retain the executive talent needed to optimize stockholder value in a competitive environment while facilitating the business strategies and long-range plans of the Company.
 The specific functions and responsibilities of the Compensation Committee are set forth in the written Charter of the Compensation Committee of the Board of Directors of SPAR Group, Inc., dated (as of) May 18, 2004, and amended through August 12, 2020 (the "Compensation Charter"), approved and recommended by the Compensation Committee and Governance Committee and adopted by the Board on May 18, 2004, and amended on August 12, 2020.
 The Compensation Committee also is given specific functions and responsibilities by and is subject to Nasdaq Rules, SEC Rules, Sarbanes-Oxley and other applicable law.
 You can obtain and review a current copy of the Compensation Charter on the Company's web site (www.sparinc.com), on which it is posted and available to stockholders and the public under the Investor Relations tab and Corporate Governance sub-tab.
-The Compensation Charter was adopted to reflect the evolution of the Compensation Committee's informal responsibilities.
-The Compensation Committee is no commented in compensation Committee's most recent reviews and reassesses the Compensation Charter made and submitted and recommended by it to and approved by the Board on August 12, 2020.
-The changes made were largely to require Board review and approval (or modification or rejection) of the Compensation Committee's determinations of named executive compensation, equity awards, and compensation objectives.
+The Compensation Charter was adopted to reflect the evolution of the Compensation Committee's informal responsibilities, the adoption of Sarbanes-Oxley, and changes in Nasdaq Rules, SEC Rules, securities laws and other applicable law pertaining to compensation committees.
+The Compensation Committee reviews and reassesses the Compensation Charter annually and recommends any needed changes to the Board for approval.